...

 About Colorado Saram

-Growing up in Vail, Colorado, I naturally developed a love for the outdoors, which I carried with me when I moved to South Korea in 2007.
+Growing up in Vail, Colorado, I developed a love for the outdoors—something I carried with me when I moved to South Korea in 2007.
+Through Colorado Saram, I share my experiences as a Colorado-bred outdoor enthusiast living in Asia, with a special focus on winter skiing and year-round adventures.

 The owner and author of Colorado Saram models the Colorado flag trucker hat and Colorado flag hoodie that are available in the Colorado Saram store.